VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 > **MarkusPersona:** This check only detects duplicate messages, not out
 > of sequence messages.

-### Modifying the ui to display remaining seat quantities
+### Modifying the UI to display remaining seat quantities

 Now, when the UI queries the conference read-model for a list of seat types, the list includes the currently available number of seats.
 The